-You agree that we may verify your identity using any and all means at our disposal, including matching your name and/or that of your company to the US Office of Foreign Asset Control (OFAC) Sanctions list, including the Specially Designated National (SDN) and Blocked Persons list.
+You agree that we may verify your personal as well as your business information using any and all means at our disposal, including matching your name and/or that of your company to the US Office of Foreign Asset Control (OFAC) Sanctions list, including the Specially Designated National (SDN) and Blocked Persons list.

 If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your Account (termed “legal action” in this section), we will comply with that legal action.
 Or, in our discretion, we may freeze the assets in the Account and not allow any payments out of the Account until a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
 In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your Account or in any way restricted access to your funds in accordance with the legal action.
 Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees and our internal expenses) may be charged against your Account.
 The list of fees applicable to your Account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.